vivianschu/pmlb-neoantigens/workflow/README.md

 extraction, somatic mutation application, and SNV/indel filtering into a unified, ranked neoantigen candidate list per sample.

-This pipeline is designed for **tumor-only** samples — no matched normal tissue is available.
+This pipeline is designed for **tumor-only** samples.
+No matched normal tissue is available.

 ---